casparusvl/Artillery-Game/README.md

 #### Menu class
 Contains the game menu and title screen.
 One seperate function for each menu.
+Has functions for typing inpute and to make the cursor blink.

 #### Frame counter class
 A counter to show fps or frametime.
 Updates the average fps and frametime twice a second